Yatheesh-Nagella/yatheesh-portfolio/DOCS/phase1.md

 ## 📋 Overview

-Phase 1 established the foundational infrastructure for OneLedger, a personal finance tracking application.
+Phase 1 established the foundational infrastructure for OneLibro, a personal finance tracking application.
 This phase focused on setting up TypeScript, integrating Supabase for authentication and database, connecting Plaid API for bank data, and establishing the subdomain routing architecture.

 ---